rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 Whenever you use predicates, sometime you end up with data which you don't want to write into a destination.
 Unfortunately, your DataFlow won't finish until all rows where written into any destination block.
 That's why there is a `VoidDestination` in ETLBox.
-Use this destination for all records for that you don't wish any futher processing.
+Use this destination for all records for that you don't wish any further processing.

 ```C#
 VoidDestination voidDest = new VoidDestination();